opensource-observer/oso/docs/docs/metrics/intro.md

+---
+sidebar_position: 1
+---

-# Metrics
+# Impact Metrics

-> This document provides details on Open Source Observer's metrics.
+> This document provides details on Open Source Observer's impact metrics.
 Metrics are typically queried by project (eg, `uniswap`), although they can also be queried by individual artifact.

 ## Categories